international employment law firm alliance L&E Global

 D. At what point and under what circumstances does the remote worker become subject to local employment law requirements such as is wage-hour, local holidays, annual leave, maternity leave, disability leave, protection against unfair dismissal, etc.

-The foreign national would typically not be subject to Indian employment law requirements, since he is not employed in India and has privity of contract with a foreign company that would not be subject to local employment laws.
+The foreign national would not be subject to Indian employment law requirements, since he is not employed by an Indian entity and has privity of contract with a foreign company that would not be subject to local employment laws.
 It is likely that the foreign national will remain subject to the employment law requirements of the employer’s home country.

 Remote foreign worker